Hello, World.

 Classes, Methods, and Statements

 The first line, package com.kevinsguides.helloworld; is a package declaration – which is where we declare the name of the package.
 Because we told IntelliJ to use com.kevinsguides.helloworld as our base package, IntelliJ has automatically added this line in for us.
 This is also a statement because it ends with a semicolon.
-Statements are complete commands that are meant to be executed by the CPU.
-Here, the command is telling the computer what package this file is part of.

 The third line public class Main {